sccn/sccn.github.io/others/EEGLAB_and_python.md

 ===================

-EEGLAB does not work natively in Python because EEGLAB runs on Matlab (and, to a considerable extent, on the open source Octave platform).
+EEGLAB does not work natively in Python because EEGLAB runs on MATLAB (and, to a considerable extent, on the open source Octave platform).
 Nevertheless, there are possible links with Python, which we are detailing here.

-Should I use Matlab-based tools or Python-based tools
+Should I use MATLAB-based tools or Python-based tools
 -----------------------------------------------------

 One of the most important feature when using a software package is usage and community.